GluuFederation/flex/docs/admin/admin-ui/auth-server-menu.md

 ### UMA scopes

-UMA scope can be created by either user logged-in user (admin) or auth server can auto-created UMA scope.
-UMA scope cannot be modified using Admin UI.
+UMA scope can either be created by the user or auto-created by the auth server.
+UMA scope cannot be modified using Gluu Flex Admin UI.

-- If the logged-in user creates UMA scope then the creator-type will be `USER` and the creatorId will be logged-in user INUM.
+- If the logged-in user creates UMA scope then the creator type will be `USER` and the creator Id will be logged-in user's INUM.

-- If auth server has auto-created a UMA scope then it will have creator-type as `AUTO` and an empty creator Id.
+- If auth server has auto-created a UMA scope then it will have the creator type as `AUTO` and no creator Id.

 ### Dynamic Scopes